MetOffice/fab/Documentation/source/processing.rst

 Site-specific Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 After defining the site and platform, a site- and platform-specific
 configuration script is executed (if available).
-By default, BAF will
+By default, the base
-try to import a module called ``config`` from the path
+class will try to import a module called ``config`` from the path
 ``"site_specific/{target}"`` (see :ref:`above<site_and_platform>`
 for the definition of ``target``), relative to the directory
 in which the application script is located.
 By overwriting the method